gauthiier/wwwriting/Lesson4.md

 The goals of this lesson are:

-1. Acquire the basic understanding of how to employ pandoc to produce both HTML and EPUB output.
+1. Acquire basic understanding of how to employ pandoc to produce both HTML and EPUB output.
-2. Acquire the basic knowledge of how pandoc can be tailored to produce other types of output.
+2. Acquire basic knowledge of how pandoc can be tailored to produce other types of output.

 ### How